 |Something there is more immortal even than the stars

-What does Cosmic Ancestry imply about the distant future?
-Specifically, could we, as Cosmic Ancestors ourselves, launch bacteria and viruses to ride in comets to viable planets without limit, and live, in that way, forever?
+What does Cosmic Ancestry imply about our distant future?
+Could we, as Cosmic Ancestors, launch bacteria and viruses to ride in comets to viable planets without limit, and live, in that way, forever?
 We would face at least two kinds of problems: namely, the two kinds of entropy, thermodynamic and logical (2).

 — Walt Whitman (1)